SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 title: Connecting to Other Systems
 ---

 The system landscape of a Commerce Cloud solution is made up of various systems, which are typically orchestrated on various application layers, including the front end.
-The Spartacus component UIs connect to SAP Commerce Cloud APIs by default, but the underlying framework can be used to work with other systems as well.
+Spartacus connects to SAP Commerce Cloud APIs by default, but the underlying framework can be used to work with other systems as well.
 This is done by so-called "connectors", which can be added to connect to other systems.

 ## Component Data Binding

 Spartacus delivers view logic that binds to (complex) commerce data and logic in the Commerce Cloud back end.
 Angular provides standards for data binding, and relies on reactive programming as the best-practice, standard pattern for data binding.
 The following best practices are used for data binding in Spartacus:

-- UI components bind to observable data from the back end, using the standard Angular `async`.
+- UI components bind to observable data from the back end, using the standard Angular `async` pipe.
 - UI components do not store response data from observables locally, which means destroy logic can be avoided.
 RxJS pipeable logic can be applied to implement any logic when data is observed.
 - Back-end data is stored in a central data store, provided by a state management system.
 Spartacus uses NgRx.
 - The complexity of the state management system is hidden by a facade layer to provide a simple API to component developers.